DiamondLightSource/pymalcolm/docs/architecture.rst

 the structure::

     ScalarMeta :=
-        string      descriptor      // Description of attribute
+        string      description     // Description of attribute
         string      type            // one of scalar_t or scalar_t[] strings
                                     // or "enum" or "enum[]"
         bool        writeable  :opt // True if you can Put string[]    tags       :opt // e.g. "widget:textinput"
-        display_t   display    :opt // Display limits, units, etc, for numbers control_t   control    :opt // For writeable numbers string[]    labels     :opt // Allowed values if type is "enum"
+        display_t   display    :opt // Display limits, units, etc, for numbers control_t   control    :opt // For writeable numbers string[]    oneOf      :opt // Allowed values if type is "enum" string      label           // Short label if different to name

-    MapMeta :=
+    TableMeta :=
-        string      descriptor      // Description of attribute
+        string      description     // Description of attribute
-        string      type            // "map" or "table"
+        structure   elements        // Metadata for each column, must have array {ScalarMeta <elname>}0+ // type
-        bool        writeable  :opt // True if you can Put structure   elements
+        bool        writeable  :opt // True if you can Put string[]    tags       :opt // e.g. "widget:table"
-            {ScalarMeta | MapMeta <argname>}0+
-        string[]    tags      :opt  // e.g. "widget:group"
-        string[]    required  :opt  // If specified, only these fields are
-                                    // required, otherwise all are
         string[]    labels     :opt // List of column labels if different to
-                                    // arguments members
+                                    // element names

 ScalarMeta has a number of fields that will be present or not depending on the contents of the type field.
-MapMeta contains a structure of elements that describe the subelements that are allowed in the Map (or Table).
+TableMeta contains a structure of elements that describe the subelements that are allowed in the Table.

+Where do we put versions?

 A Method looks like this::

+    MapMeta :=
+        structure   elements        // Metadata for each element in map {ScalarMeta | TableMeta <elname>}0+
+        string[]    tags       :opt // e.g. "widget:group"
+        string[]    required   :opt // These fields will always be present

     Method :=
-        string      descriptor          // Docstring
+        string      description     // Docstring
         MapMeta     takes           // Argument spec
         structure   defaults
-            {any    <argname>}0+        // The defaults if not supplied MapMeta     returns             // Return value spec
+            {any    <argname>}0+    // The defaults if not supplied MapMeta     returns    :opt // Return value spec if any

-The takes structure describes the arguments that can be
+The `takes` structure describes the arguments that should be passed to the Method.
+The `returns` structure describes what will be returned as a result.
+The `defaults` structure contains default values that will be used if the argument is not supplied.

+There will be typeids on each element with versions so that we can fix call signatures etc.

 State Machine
 -------------